wiredviews/xperience-page-template-utilities/README.md

 ## Dependencies

-This package is compatible with ASP.NET Core 3.1 -> ASP.NET Core 5 and is designed to be used with .NET Core / .NET 5 Console applications integrated with Kentico Xperience 13.0.
+This package is compatible with ASP.NET Core 3.1 -> ASP.NET Core 5 and is designed to be used with .NET Core / .NET 5 applications integrated with Kentico Xperience 13.0.

 ## How to Use?